Pilot (How I Met Your Mother): Plot

-In 2030, Ted Mosby (voiced by Bob Saget) is telling his teenaged children the story of how he met their mother.
-The story flashes back to 2005, where 27-year-old Ted helps his best friend Marshall Eriksen prepare to propose to his girlfriend of nine years, Lily Aldrin.
+In 2030, Ted Mosby is telling his teenage son and daughter the story of how he met their mother.
+The story flashes back to 2005, when 27-year-old Ted helps his best friend and roommate Marshall Eriksen prepare to propose to his girlfriend of 9 years, Lily Aldrin.

-At MacLaren's pub, Ted confides to his friend Barney Stinson that Marshall's engagement has made him realize that he wants to get married.
+At MacLaren's pub, Ted confides to his friend Barney Stinson that Marshall's engagement has made him realize he wants to marry.
 Barney insists that Ted should remain single so that he can continue being his wingman.
 Ted then sees Robin Scherbatsky across the bar and is instantly smitten.
-Ted asks her out to dinner, but she says that she will be out of town for a week.
-Ted asks her to dinner the following night, and she accepts.
+Ted asks her to dinner the following night, and she agrees.
+Meanwhile, Marshall proposes to Lily, who ecstatically accepts.

 Ted and Robin hit it off, and she then invites Ted to her apartment.
-Just as Ted is about to make his move, however, Robin is called away.
-Back at MacLaren's, Ted's friends tell him that he should have kissed Robin before she left.
-Ted, accompanied by the gang, goes to her apartment, after stopping by the restaurant where they had their first date and stealing the blue French horn that she had admired.
-Barney questions the legitimacy of the "Olive Theory"; he had seen Marshall eat an entire platter of olives.
-Marshall explains that he lied to Lily in the hopes of having a relationship with her.
-Barney thinks Marshall is subconsciously scared of getting married, but Marshall disagrees.
-Marshall tells Lily he likes olives and she is not upset.
+As Ted is about to make his move, Robin is called away by the local news channel where she works.
+At MacLaren's, Ted's friends tell him he should have kissed Robin before she left.
+Ted, accompanied by the gang, goes to her apartment after stopping by the restaurant where they had their first date and stealing the blue French horn that she had admired.
+While waiting outside in the car, Barney thinks Marshall is subconsciously scared of getting married, but Marshall disagrees and affirms his love for Lily.

 Robin and Ted resume their date.
-Just as they are about to kiss, however, Ted tells her that he is in love with her, destroying his chances with her.
-After a lingering goodbye, he returns to MacLaren's with the gang.
+As they are about to kiss, however, Ted impulsively tells her he is in love with her, destroying his chances with her.
+After a lingering goodbye, he returns to MacLaren's with the gang, where they tell him he should have kissed Robin.

-Future Ted tells his children that it is the story of how I met their "Aunt Robin".
-Confused, the kids say that they thought that it was the story of how he met their mother and Ted reminds them that it is a long story.
+Future Ted tells his children that it is the story of how he met their "Aunt Robin."
+Confused, the kids say that they thought it was the story of how he met their mother, and Ted reminds them that it is a long story.